MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Monitoring-Nano-Server.md

 ##### Uninstall the Operations Manager agent on Nano Server

-1. Open a PowerShell window as an administrator on the Nano Server.
+1. Open a PowerShell command window as an administrator on the Nano Server.

 2. Change to the \NanoAgent\NanoServer folder.

-3. Run the following command:
+3. Run the following script:

     ```
     .\UnInstallNanoServerScomAgentOnline.ps1 -ManagementServerFQDN <<Management Server Name FQDN>> -ManagementGroupName <<Management Group Name>> -NanoServerFQDN <<Nano Server FQDN from which the agent needs to be uninstalled>> -RemoveFromManagementServer <<set to $true to remove the agent from management server>>